-Twenty students went on to Oxbridge and other students went on to a long list of excellent universities such as Imperial College London, UCL, LSE, Chicago, Dartmouth, Duke, Edinburgh and more.
+Students go on to a long list of excellent universities such as Imperial College London, UCL, LSE, Chicago, Dartmouth, Duke, Edinburgh and more.

 As mentioned before, the school has state of the art sport, arts and academic facilities – and the combination of modern facilities and historic buildings makes this a very pleasant learning environment.
 Located in a quiet, tree-lined area of Hammersmith, the school is well connected for London, airports and other transport links.

 Applicants sit the ISEB Common Pre-test.
 This is a computer-based test with sections covering verbal and non-verbal reasoning, English and mathematics, and it takes two and a half hours to complete.
 Students are also able to sit the ISEB Common Pre-Test at their own junior schools, at other senior schools, or at Godolphin and Latymer, again to provide flexibility.
 Students who achieved the highest results are asked for a reference from their current Head and invited for an interview to “Assess whether Godolphin and Latymer is the right school for them”.